 Neighbourhood Watch is about building community spirit and good relations, bringing together local people with common goals, tackling crime and disorder and keeping an eye out for one another and on each other’s property, working together as the eyes and ears of the neighbourhood, picking up and taking action on anything that could cause concern or worry.
 It is not about being a ‘nosy neighbour’ but about being a good citizen and caring for and supporting your community.

-To join or set up a scheme:
+To join a scheme: